Key Takeaway

 Court decisions continue to shape how these laws apply in practice:

 - Young v.
-UPS (2015): The Supreme Court ruled that employers must justify why they deny pregnancy accommodations if they provide them to other workers with temporary disabilities.
-UPS had refused light-duty work to a pregnant driver despite offering it to employees with on-the-job injuries.
+UPS (2015): The Supreme Court said employers must explain why they deny pregnancy accommodations.
+This applies when they give those same accommodations to other workers with short-term disabilities.
+UPS refused light-duty work for a pregnant driver but offered it to workers with on-the-job injuries.

 - Khan v.
 Duke University Health System (2024): A radiologist alleged termination days after disclosing her pregnancy.
 The case highlighted how timing alone can constitute evidence of discrimination, even without explicit biased remarks.